navasandra/Homework/README.md

 # Homework
-to run the project
-download as zip
-extract the project
+To run the project download it as zip file, extract it and then open 'demo' project in your IDE.
-open 'demo' folder in your IDE run the project as java application open postman for get and post requests http://localhost:8080/customers before sending post request ensure that the request is sent as json and not plain text
+Run the project as java application and open postman to test out GET and POST requests. http://localhost:8080/customers
+Before sending POST request ensure that the request is sent as JSON and not PLAIN TEXT.